06 May

 Blessings & Curses

-He commanded us to love the LORD our God, to walk in obedience to Him, and to keep His commands, decrees and laws; then we will live and increase, and the LORD our God will bless us in the land we are entering to possess.
+God commanded us to love Him, to walk in obedience to Him, and to keep His commands, decrees and laws; then we will live and increase, and the LORD our God will bless us in the land we are entering to possess.

 But if our heart turns away and we are not obedient, and we are drawn away to bow down to other gods and worship them, God declared to us that we will certainly be destroyed.